ues-io/docs/data/articles/docs/files/1-getting-started/first-app/first-app.md

 ## Apps

 In ues.io, an App is a bundle of metadata items.
 An App could have a few metadata items, e.g. a custom component that you've created and want to share with other ues.io builders, or an App could have a lot of items that comprise what we traditionally think of as an "application", e.g. a recruiting management application or an employee portal, which each might have various [collections](collections), [views](views), [routes](routes), and other metadata items (which we'll discuss soon).
+[Tutorial Video](https://youtu.be/Ep0jj3iNG4o)

 Each user (or organization) can create or own 1+ apps, and apps are referred to by the combination of their name and the name of the user/orgnaization who owns the app, e.g. `anna/restaurant-management`, `jose/animal-finder`.